GBLille/MassiveFold/README.md

 The last batch of each NN model is generally smaller than the others to match the number of predictions fixed by **--predictions_per_model**.

-***N.B.***: Be aware of the fact that, with AFmassive, for each batch, only one seed is used, while for ColabFold and AlphaFold3, the number of seeds is fixed by the **-p** parameter (for ColabFold, it means a different seed for each prediction; for AlphaFold3, it means a different seed for each samples set).
+***N.B.***: For each tool, the number of seeds is fixed by the **-p** parameter (for AFmassive and ColabFold, it means a different seed for each prediction; for AlphaFold3, it means a different seed for each samples set).

 For example, with **-b 25** and **-p 67** the predictions are divided into the following batches (separated runs), which are repeated for each NN model: